engageliverpool/engage-wordpress/README.md

     brew install sass/sass/sass

+You will need [Composer](https://getcomposer.org/) installed if you want to update the version of [Carbon Fields](https://carbonfields.net/) that is included in the theme’s `/vendor` directory.
+You can [install it manually](https://getcomposer.org/download/), or on a Mac with [Homebrew](https://brew.sh/) you could run:

+    brew install composer

+You can then run `composer install` from inside the `fixmyblock-theme` directory.

 ## Dealing with compiled CSS

 The `engage-theme` directory includes compiled CSS, to make the theme immediately usable as a valid WordPress theme, without having to compile the styles first.